morphorm22/morphdocs/docs/source/inputdeck.rst

    "volume", "The volume of the current design."
    "mass", "The mass of the current design."
    "flux_p-norm", "Superscript p used to compute the norm of the heat flux."
+   "mean_temperature", "A measure of the fluid mean temperature."
+   "mean_surface_temperature", "A measure of the mean temperature on a surface.
+This criterion is only available for computational fluid dynamics applications."
+   "mean_surface_pressure", "A measure of the mean pressure on a surface.
+This criterion is only available for computational fluid dynamics applications."

 .. _input_deck_options_criterion_general_ids_kw: